Interventional radiology uses image guidance to combat pain without surgery

 Thankfully, interventional radiology procedures are available that may provide relief for these types of medical conditions, with shorter recovery times.

-“We’re the minimally invasive specialists, the alternative to open surgery,” explains Zahide Erkmen, M.D., an interventional radiologist at Shady Grove Adventist Hospital.
+“We’re the minimally invasive specialists, the alternative to open surgery,” explains Zahide Erkmen, M.D., an interventional radiologist at Adventist HealthCare Shady Grove Medical Center.

 Interventional radiologists use image guidance such as X-rays, ultrasounds or CT scans to make the smallest incisions possible for targeted treatments.
 These include inserting a special tube for delivering chemotherapy, performing angioplasty to improve blood flow and inserting catheter-delivered stents to clear clogged arteries.